 The aim of the school is to meet the needs of the child of any parent who wishes to register at the school.
-In the case of pupils with an education Health Care Plan, the headteacher/ SEN co-ordinator will work closely with the LA named officer in coming to a decision about the most appropriate provision for the pupil.
+In the case of pupils with a Statement of Special Educational Needs, the headteacher/ SEN co-ordinator will work closely with the LA named officer in coming to a decision about the most appropriate provision for the pupil.
 No pupil will be refused admission solely on the ground that she or he has SEND.